 C. Computing the Linear Regression

-Due to the nature of SNR, the amplification (signal power) should be positive correlated to the output.
+Due to the nature of SNR, the amplification (signal power) should be positively correlated to the output.
 From figure 3 it can be seen that the y and x values are not only positively correlated, but they have a nice linear relationship.
 Therefore, I chose linear regression [26] as the model.

-Before computing each linear regression, I excluded the data points at the first four amplifications which are not clean enough, as messed up in figure 3.
+Before computing each linear regression, I excluded the data points at the first four amplifications, which are not clean enough, from figure 3.
 The reason for this

 FIG. 3: A scatterplot—mean SNR plotted against the amplification of injected signal—generated by matplotlib.pyplot.
-The plots are the average maximum SNR values computed from each file at various amplification of signals.
+The plots are the average maximum SNR values computed from each file at various amplifications of signals.
 There are three out of the ten series plotted.
 They represent the early, middle, and late stage of S6.
-One can see from table I that file 1 contains the most noise, the noise in file 5 is among the middle, and file 10’s noise is the second least one.
+One can see from table I that file 1 contains the most noise, the noise in file 5 is among the middle, and file 10’s noise is the second least.

-kind of unclearness is probably the relative high ratio of the strength of background noise to that of the signal.
+kind of unclearness is probably the relatively high ratio of the strength of the background noise to that of the signal.

 In general, the statistics in table II make good sense.
 The fourth column of figures (R2)

-indicate the fitness of my model: the closer the value is to one, the better the statisitcs fit the model.
+indicates the fitness of my model: the closer the value is to one, the better the statisitcs fit the model.
 [27] That these values are so close to one means my extrapolations would be quite accurate.
-In addition, the interceptions are very close to zero, too.
+In addition, the interceptions are also very close to zero.
 Because SNR is the relative power of the signal over the background noise, it should theoretically be zero if there’s no signal present.
 In reality, however, the SNR is never zero because of noise’s partial matching with the template.
 Now that the interceptions are close to zero, my extrapolations became more credible.

-Finally, the predicted SNRs of GW150914 signal in different stages all LIGO’s over S6 run were found.
-Over all, the none of those SNRs would not be significant enough to claim a detection.
+Finally, the predicted SNRs of the GW150914 signal in different stages all LIGO’s over S6 run were found.
+Over all, none of those SNRs would not be significant enough to claim a detection.
 In the early stages where noises were high, the signal would be overwhelmed by the noise, while in the late stage where noises had been reduced, the maximum SNR is

 TABLE II: These are the statistics calculated from the mean-SNR series in section IV B by linear regression.
 Since the model of linear regression in this case is simply SN R = Amplitude × Slope + I nterception, I was able to extrapolate the mean SNR at amplification equals one, which gave me the values in the fifth column.